-The Civil Code requires that the sale The Civil Code requires that the sale and purchase of certain movable property be recorded in official registers and that the transfer of such movable property must follow the rules for the sale and purchase of immovable property (Article 650, Civil Code), i.e., sale and purchase agreements must be notarized and registered with the State.
+The Civil Code requires that the sale and purchase of certain movable property be recorded in official registers and that the transfer of such movable property must follow the rules for the sale and purchase of immovable property (Article 650, Civil Code), i.e., sale and purchase agreements must be notarized and registered with the State.

-On 11 April 2007, a Presidential Decree approved the Rules On the Official Registers of Movable Property, the Compilation and Maintenance of such Registers.
+On 11 April 2007, a Presidential Decree approved the Rules "On the Official Registers of Movable Property, the Compilation and Maintenance of such Registers."
 According to these Rules, the following are among the registrable items of movable property: weapons, motor vehicles, ships, aircraft, trains, films, rare publications, documents of the national archive and moveable historic and cultural monuments.